lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 ##### Operations on SQLite

 SQLite allows you to store information in locally hosted SQLite databases.
+These built-ins are available only when ToastStunt is built with SQLite support.

 All SQLite built-in functions require wizard permissions.
 If the programmer is not a wizard, then `E_PERM` is raised.